Frequently Asked Questions

 2. Make sure no firewall is blocking the connection

-3. Try a different server
+3. Try a different server from the browser

 4. Check if the server requires a password